altario/challenge-front-end-styling/README.md

   - Use **Sass** to style your project
   - You should use **TailwindCSS as much as possible**
   - Make use of **Custom Properties** (CSS Variables)
+- Use the Assets that are provided on [this](https://github.com/altario/challenge-front-end-styling-13) GitHub repository
 - **Responsive:** Make the project responsive
   - Desktop and Mobile (according to the design provided in Figma)
 - **DRY** Code (Don't Repeat Yourself) - As much as possible!